These two somewhat related Greek words are seriously misunderstood

 The word “Apocalypse” means an uncovering or revealing, hence not so

-destructive event.
-This latter and false meaning comes from the fanciful
+up and unrecognized.
+This false meaning of an age-ending destruction comes from the fanciful

-already taken place, and it went largely unrecognized and unappreciated.
+already taken place, and it went and still is largely unrecognized and unappreciated

-The next great apocalypse will be the unveiling of and entering into the
+new one.
+The next great apocalypse will be the unveiling of the true

 kingship of the heavens.